Get started nowFind a clinic

 Poor sleep habits (also known as poor sleep “hygiene”) can have an effect similar to that of drinking alcohol.
 Get regular sleep – working long hours without enough sleep can mean that when you finally go to bed you’re overtired.
 Because you are sleeping more deeply for longer, the throat muscles become more floppy which causes snoring.

-Change your pillow cases and replace pillows
+Change your pillow and pillow cases

 Allergens in your bedroom and in your pillow may contribute to snoring.
 Dust mites accumulate in pillows and can cause allergic reactions that can lead to snoring.
 Also, allowing pets to sleep on the bed causes you to breathe in animal dander, another common irritant.